monome/dust/docs/jah/r/index.md

 		]
 	}

-	*ugenGraphFunc {
+	*ugenGraphFunc { // regular SynthDef ugenGraphFunc function describing DSP ^{
-		^{
 			|
-				in_FM, // will reference a bus for audio input out_Out, // will reference a bus for audio output use param_Frequency, // parameter 1 value
+				in_FM, // will reference a bus to be used for audio input out_Out, // will reference a bus to be used for audio output param_Frequency, // refer to first parameter's value... param_FrequencyModulation // ... and second parameter's value
-				param_FrequencyModulation // parameter 2 value
 			|

 			var sig_FM = In.ar(in_FM);